 - Music therapy

-In addition to sessions with a divorce counselor, there are many things you can do to take care of yourself and protect your well-being.
-While it may be tempting to skip some of these actions, especially in the depression stage of divorce, they can be an enormous help in how you feel.
-If you are a parent, remember that taking care of yourself allows you to help and support your children.
-Some of the ways you can practice self-care are:
+Well, in addition to divorce counseling sessions, there are things you can do to help yourself and protect your well-being.
+And, although it may be tempting to skip some of these suggestions – don’t do that!
+The suggestions may actually ease your despair and anxiety until you are able to complete the grief process and/or seek professional help.
+Note: If you are a parent, remember that by taking care of yourself, you are better equipped to support your children.

-- Regular physical exercise like brisk walking or going to the gym
+- Regularly exercising – i.e. brisk walking around the neighborhood or going to a gym

-- Aiming for eight hours of sleep each night and avoiding oversleeping
+- Aiming for eight-hours of sleep every night

-- Spending time with friends and family who are supportive and positive
+- Spending time with friends and family, who are supportive and positive towards you

-- Engaging in relaxing and enjoyable activities that nurture you, like reading, knitting, or cooking
+- Engaging in relaxing and enjoyable activities that nurture you – i.e. reading, knitting, painting, and/or cooking